 - Basic tab: Parameters specific to the Basic tab are as follows: - Type: Fibonacci or Galois.
 This field specifies the structure of the feedback.
 Fibonacci has one XOR (or XNOR) gate at the beginning of the register chain that XORs (or XNORs) the taps together with the result going into the first register.
 Galois has one XOR(or XNOR) gate for each tap and gates the last register in the chains output with the input to the register at that tap. - Gate type: XOR or XNOR.
 This field specifies the gate used by the feedback signals. - Number of bits in LFSR: This field specifies the number of registers in the LFSR chain.
 As a result, this number specifies the size of the input and output when selected to be parallel. - Feedback polynomial: This field specifies the tap points of the feedback chain and the value must be entered in hex with single quotes.
 The lsb of this polynomial always must be set to 1 and the msb is an implied 1 and is not specified in the hex input.
-Please see the Xilinx application note titled Efficient Shift Registers, LFSR Counters, and Long PseudoRandom Sequence Generators for more information on how to specify this equation and for optimal settings for the maximum repeating sequence. - Initial value: This field specifies the initial seed value where the LFSR begins its repeating sequence.
-The initial value might not be all zeroes when choosing the XOR gate type and might not be all ones when choosing XNOR, as those values will stall the LFSR. - Advanced tab: Parameters specific to the Advanced tab are as follows: - Parallel output: This field specifies whether all of the bits in the LFSR chain are connected to the output or just the last register in the chain (serial or parallel). - Use reloadable seed values: This field specifies whether or not an input is needed to reload a dynamic LFSR seed value at run time. - Parallel input: This field specifies whether the reloadable input seed is shifted in one bit at a time or if it happens in parallel.
+Please see the Xilinx application note titled Efficient Shift Registers, LFSR Counters, and Long Pseudo-Random Sequence Generators for more information on how to specify this equation and for optimal settings for the maximum repeating sequence. - Initial value: This field specifies the initial seed value where the LFSR begins its repeating sequence.
+The initial value might not be all zeroes when choosing the XOR gate type and might not be all ones when choosing XNOR, as those values will stall the LFSR. - Advanced tab: Parameters specific to the Advanced tab are as follows: - Use reloadable seed value : This field specifies whether or not an input is needed to reload a dynamic LFSR seed value at run time. - Parallel input: This field specifies whether the reloadable input seed is shifted in one bit at a time or if it happens in parallel.